Subject: J1) Where can I get historical data of tropical cyclones?

 HURDAT view this

-is NCDC's global dataset of tropical cyclone tracks thatincludes
+is NCEI's global dataset of tropical cyclone tracks thatincludes

 the most complete global set of historical tropical cyclone tracks